Garden Brick Wall Cost in 2024

 Ultimately, if the proposed structure is just to mark/enclose the property boundary and is not load-bearing at all, then it really comes down to personal preference in most cases.

-Removing a Garden Wall
+Garden Wall Removal Cost

-There are plenty of reasons why a garden wall could need removing or rebuilding.
-Alongside the standard wear and tear and deterioration over the years, walls can be affected by bad weather conditions such as wind, snow and rainstorms.
-They can also be affected when nearby trees fall, or new ones get planted, causing obstruction and damage.
+Alongside the standard wear and tear and deterioration over the years, walls can be affected by bad weather conditions such as wind, snow, and rainstorms.
+They can also be impacted when nearby trees fall, or new ones get planted and start spreading out — causing obstruction and damage.

 FAQs